-For overclocking you need such a motherboard which allows overclocking.
-And of course, a unlock CPU.
+For overclocking the CPU you need such a motherboard which allows overclocking.
+And of course, an unlocked CPU.
 Intel and AMD both are capable of overclocking.
-But only Intel’s K series and AMD’s all Ryzen desktop processor can be overclocked.
+But only Intel’s K series and AMD’s all Ryzen desktop processors can be overclocked.

 Overclocking a CPU is pretty straightforward, it’s simple, it’s mainstream.
 But it does carry some element of risk and ultimately will probably void your warranty of your CPU.
 If something goes wrong you could damage some of your hardware.